So how do you make the best hot chocolate?

 Hot Chocolate Method 1 – Hot Chocolate Lickable Spoons

-Ingredients – How to make the Best Hot Chocolate Recipe 1
+How to make the Best Hot Chocolate with a hot chocolate spoon

 Add sugar to taste, cream, marshmallows, a pinch of chilli.
-Or why not add a small drop of peppermint oil to make a refeshingly Minty hot chocolate?
+Or why not add peppermint oil to make a refreshingly minty hot chocolate.